- About Us

 - Contact Us

-He scored 387 goals for seven clubs in 581 league matches, his speed and shooting power devastated many defences.
+He scored 387 goals for seven clubs in 581 league matches, his speed and shooting power devastating many defences.
 He is a legend at Arsenal, with whom he scored a record of 128 league goals in 221 games.
 The lethal striker also netted another 9 goals in 33 appearances for England.

 Originally from Germany, Dietmar Hamann is a professional footballer who has alsomanaged Stockport County.
 With a reputation for being a reliable and consistent footballer, he played for Bayern Munich, Newcastle United, Liverpool, Manchester City and Milton Keynes Dons during his career – mainly in the position of midfield defense.
 He was also a member of the German national team between the years of 1997 and 2006.